What The Best Primary Maths Teachers Do And How We Can Learn From Them

 Effective Maths Teaching Isn’t Easy, But It Is Worth It!

-Effective maths teaching encompasses an enormous set of skills (not forgetting all the other subject skills needed).
+Effective maths teaching at primary encompasses an enormous set of skills (not forgetting all the other subject skills needed).

 One of the most important skills to have is a commitment to CPD to keep skills sharp, informed and relevant.